Bartozzz/bartozzz.github.io/content/blog/2021-12-13-accessible-css-that-respects-user-choices/index.md

 }
 ```

-## Use a range of colors supported by the user's device
+## Use a range of colors supported by the user’s device

 [The `color-gamut` media query](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/color-gamut) can be used to detect the approximate range of colors that are supported by the user monitor.
-You can use it to adapt you color palette adaptively to the user's display.
+You can use it to adapt your color palette adaptively to the user’s display.

 ```css
 /* Assume the output device can support approximately the sRGB gamut or more */